hypirion/emacs.d/README.md

 # Emacs setup for hyPiRion

+I think the current setup skips CEDET, as it is heavy to load.
+Feel free to attempt to load this one without the struggles mentioned below.

-I was hoping I could avoid a readme, but setting up CEDET+JDEE is a bit more hassle than I thought it would be.
-So, for CEDET+JDEE, here goes instructions:
+I wished I could avoid creating my own readme, but setting up CEDET+JDEE is a bit more hassle than I thought it would be.
+So, for CEDET+JDEE, here goes
+instructions:

 * Dowload CEDET 1.1 and put into your `~/.emacs.d/` directory
 * Dowload JDEE 2.4.0.1 and put it into `~./emacs.d/` directory